 With progressive download, media content is transferred from a server to a client computer through HTTP protocol.
 It doesn’t require any streaming server for file hosting or downloading a media file to watch it.
 Progressive download enables video playback before a complete video download.

 The rise of 4K video, high user expectations of quality standards and smooth experience, development of new effective platforms and faster Internet connection make demands to video streaming formats stricter.
-Irrespective of variety of technologies available, we’ll focus on RTMP as one of the most widespread and favorite streaming protocols among developers.
+Irrespective of variety of technologies available, we’ll focus on RTMP for Android as one of the most widespread and favorite streaming protocols among developers.

 Created by Macromedia (currently Adobe), Real-Time Messaging Protocol ensures adaptive bitrate streaming (ABS).
 When the bandwidth changes, the video quality automatically tunes up to it.
 RTMP is based on Transmission Control Protocol (TCP) which prioritizes maintenance of stable connection and low latency.
 Regarding the type of content, RTMP allows transmitting both prerecorded and live media data and text information.